 In conjunction with your doctor, digestion help is certainly possible.

-Although we serve clients in the Greater Toronto Area from our 4 locations, many of our clients come from across Ontario and beyond, to seek the assistance of our gastrointestinal dietitians & gut health nutritionists.
+Although we serve clients in the Greater Toronto Area from our 4 locations and 1 Ottawa location, many of our clients come from across Ontario and beyond, to seek the assistance of our gastrointestinal dietitians & gut health nutritionists.

 In addition to serving clients in-person, we offer virtual counselling for digestive help via phone, Skype, FaceTime, Zoom and Google Meet.

 ✓ outline how the process works in greater detail

 ✓ discuss your goal(s)